Skip to footer content

 $vbLabelText $csharpLabel

-IronPDF provides features to secure PDF documents, including the ability to encrypt PDF files, set permissions, and add digital signatures.
-This ensures that sensitive information in PDF documents is protected and that document integrity is maintained.
+IronPDF provides reliable features to secure PDF documents, including encryption, permission settings, and digital signatures.
+These ensure sensitive information protection and document integrity maintenance.

 using IronPdf;